mwgaillardetz/build-games-2025/README.md

-# Pacman Game
+# Pacman 2077

-A minimal Pacman game built for the AWS Build Games Challenge using HTML5 Canvas and JavaScript.
+A minimal Pacman game built for the AWS Build Games Challenge using HTML5 Canvas and JavaScript!

 ## Features